SMARTlab-Purdue/ros-tutorial-gazebo-simulation/README_full.md

         ls -l ~/.gazebo/models/pioneer2dx/meshes/chassis.dae

-If the mesh file does not exist, make Gazebo pull the model from the [Model Database](https://bitbucket.org/osrf/gazebo_models) by spawning the `Pioneer 2DX` model at least once in gazebo (under `Insert->http://gazebosim.org/models`).
+If the mesh file does not exist, make Gazebo pull the model from the [Model Database](https://bitbucket.org/osrf/gazebo_models) by spawning the `Pioneer 2DX` model at least once in Gazebo (under `Insert->http://gazebosim.org/models`).

 Or manually download the model files to your local cache: